ssilverman/QNEthernet/README.md

 _Version: 0.27.0-snapshot_

 The _QNEthernet_ library provides Ethernet functionality for the Teensy 4.1.
-It's compatible with the Arduino-style API.
+It's designed to be compatible with the Arduino-style Ethernet API.

 This library is distributed under the "AGPL-3.0-or-later" license.
 Please contact the author if you wish to inquire about other license options.